gemaaaaaa/instagram-forwarder/README.md

 ##  Overview

 **Instagram Posts and Stories Forwarder** is a Python script designed to automate the process of downloading Instagram stories and forwarding new posts to a Discord channel via webhooks powered by the `instagrapi` library.

 ##  Features

 - **Discord Integration**: Sends posts and stories as files and post URLs as messages, complete with user information (profile picture and name).

 - **Session Management**: Saves Instagram login sessions to avoid frequent re-authentication.

+- **Modular Architecture**: Well-organized code structure for better maintainability.

+- **Configurable**: Easy to configure via environment variables or .env file.

+##  Architecture

+The application follows a modular architecture:

+- **client**: Handles Instagram API interactions.

+- **config**: Manages configuration loading and environment variables.

+- **discord**: Handles Discord webhook operations.

+- **storage**: Manages file operations and data persistence.

+- **utils**: Contains utility functions and the main forwarder logic.

 ##  Getting Started